 Mathematical skills have become strategic for the business world and the most advanced companies hire high level scientists who tackle the underlying, fundamental, theoretical questions.
-However, this increasingly vital role of maths specialists often brings with it new demands and unforeseen responsibilities.
+However, this increasingly vital role of the boffins dedicated maths specialists often brings with it new demands and unforeseen responsibilities.

 Jean-Pierre Bourguignon – On the contrary, they are all the more necessary!
 We are at a historic crossroads, but I am not absolutely certain that the enterprise leaders or even the mathematicians themselves are fully aware of the challenges.
 To frame this in simple terms, the areas in which ‘advanced maths’ are involved have increased sizably in number compared with the situation twenty years ago.
 They are also more strategic in essence.

 Two years ago, at a Medef (France’s Employer’s Confederation] seminar moderated by Philippe Martin, who, at the time, was Director of R&D with the Group Veolia, this very question was addressed.
 The exchanges revealed clearly that the fraction of professions in which a maths dominant was needed had increased considerably.
 The ‘math-nerds’ represented some 8-10% of qualified engineers in the labour forces.
 In the near future this will rise to 20%.
 This means that we need to draw conclusions in terms of training requirements and that the qualified engineers use their mathematics background more and better – and, of course, those for whom maths is their specialty, will become highly attractive on the job market.